Freedom Front Plus: 2019 national and provincial elections

 FF Plus voter support increased substantially in the 2019 general election, with the party growing its vote total by 250,000, to 2.38% of the national vote, earning ten seats in the National Assembly.
 This was more than the nine seats that the old Freedom Front had received in 1994.
 Additionally, it gained eight seats in the provincial legislatures, for a total of eleven.
 In the 2014 general election, the FF Plus won seats in three provincial legislatures, in 2019, it won seats in eight out of the nine provincial legislatures.
 Its new supporters were largely Afrikaners and Coloured voters from the Western Cape who had previously supported the DA.

-Since the 2019 general election, the FF Plus has also won three wards from the Democratic Alliance (DA) in municipal by-elections in the North West Province and has continued to show growth in various other municipal by-elections in Gauteng, Limpopo and Mpumalanga.
+Following the 2019 general election, the FF Plus won three wards from the Democratic Alliance (DA) in municipal by-elections in the North West Province and continued to show growth in various other municipal by-elections in Gauteng, Limpopo and Mpumalanga.

-2021 municipal elections
+2021 municipal elections and aftermath

 In the run up to the 2021 local government elections, the FF Plus adopted Cape Independence as an official party position.
 They and CapeXit had a joint election campaign in the Western Cape to highlight the party's stance on Cape Independence.
 Over 60% of the FF Plus's ward councillors standing in the Western Cape were Coloureds, with Lennit Max being the party's candidate for mayor of Cape Town.
 The party claims that their candidates are selected purely on merit in contrast to the DA.

 The FF Plus continued their gains in the Western Cape as a result, being in the kingmaker position in over 6 districts.
+In 2022, FF Plus member Manicks Mpunwana became a city councilor in Bela-Bela, becoming the first black South African to serve as a councilor from the FF Plus.

+2024 election and Government of National Unity

+In the 2024 general election, the FF Plus gave up many of the gains it had previously made against the DA, winning only six seats in Parliament (National Assembly) with 1.36% of the vote.
+In June 2024, Freedom Front Plus agreed to join the ANC-led government of national unity (GNU) also known as the Third Cabinet of Cyril Ramaphosa.
+The leader of the FF Plus, Pieter Groenewald, became Minister of Correctional Services in the new Cabinet.
+Following Groenewald's appointment, leadership changes occurred in the party's parliamentary caucus which saw Corné Mulder succeed Groenewald as parliamentary leader and Wouter Wessels succeed Mulder as chief whip.

+On 22 February 2025, Mulder was elected unopposed to succeed Groenewald as party leader after the latter chose not to seek re-election.
+However, Groenewald remained in his ministerial position.